 Take the dough out of the container onto your work surface and sprinkle some flour on top before dividing.
 Divide the mass into two halves and lightly spin each half with your dough knife in one hand and your other hand to create some light tension on the top of the rounds.
 Let this pre-shape rest for 20 minutes.

-Lightly dust your two linen-lined bowls with the bran you’ve reserved when creating your high extraction flour.
-Alternatively you can use your good ol’ trusty white rice flour.
+Lightly dust your two linen-lined bowls with the bran you've reserved when creating your high extraction flour.
+Alternatively, you can use white rice flour.

-I decided to do both loaves as boules for this recipe.
-Creating a boule for me is much more straightforward and I didn’t want to handle the dough too much.
-I’d recommend you take this course as well.
+I decided to do both whole wheat sourdough loaves as boules for this recipe.
+Creating a boule for me is much more straightforward and I didn't want to handle the dough too much.
+I'd recommend you take this course as well.

 After you've shaped them into nice taut boules, gently place them into their bannetons and pop 'em in the fridge for their proof.

-So normally I would have tossed the boules into the fridge and gone about my business knowing they wouldn’t be ready until the morning.
-Well keep in mind what I said up above: whole wheat flour ferments at a much more rapid pace.
-To ensure I did not over proof my dough, I performed the “finger dent test” several times throughout the day and evening.
-At about 6:30pm I noticed the loaves looked like they were ready to go, the finger dent sprung back slowly and did not completely fill in.
+So normally, I would have tossed the boules into the fridge and gone about my business, knowing they wouldn't be ready until the morning.
+We'll keep in mind what I said up above that whole wheat flour ferments at a rapid pace.
+To ensure I did not overproof my dough, I performed the “poke test” several times throughout the day and evening.
+At about 6:30 p.m.
+I noticed the loaves looked ready to go; the finger poke sprung back slowly and did not fill in.
 Bake time!
-I am curious to know what would have happened if I would have waited until the morning to bake, would these loaves have been more open?
-Next attempt I’ll bake one and retard one until the morning.

 After one hour, take one of your loaves out of the fridge and cut a piece of parchment paper to place on top of the basket containing the dough.
 Take your peel and then put it on top of those two and quickly invert it so the dough is now resting on the parchment paper and the peel.